Savage Harbour: Official name changes

 In 2024, the adjacent wharf was officially renamed to Crowbush Cove from Savage Harbour after consultation with Gould and the Abegweit First Nation.
 As the wharf is federally operated, the Government of Canada officially enacted the name change.
 The name of the community and bay, whose naming is under the jurisdiction of the provincial government, remained as Savage Harbour.

-In September 2025, as part of a initiative to "remove derogatory place names", the Government of Prince Edward Island confirmed that the name of both the Savage Harbour community and Savage Harbour bay would be changed, and that the residents of the community would be canvassed for aid in determining a new name.
+In September 2025, as part of an initiative to "remove derogatory place names", the Government of Prince Edward Island confirmed that the name of both the Savage Harbour community and Savage Harbour bay would be changed, and that the residents of the community would be canvassed for aid in determining a new name.
 The provincial government specified that the new name of the community and the new name of the bay "can be different" from each other.
 The province will hold three community meetings at Mount Stewart Consolidated School between October 15 and December 1, 2025—the last of which will include an in-person ballot—to determine the new name(s).
 The meetings and ballot are open only to residents of Savage Harbour.